 Once you know how much product you need for a week, pre-measure the required amounts for each of your various treatments and store them.
 You can store pre-measured products for up to a week.
 (Snack cups, which you get at a restaurant supply outlet, provide convenient containers to store pre-measured product and avoid contamination).
-Pre-measuring reduces waste and saves time, since you don’t need to interrupt a treatment to measure product.
-Furthermore, when you have products pre-measured and ready to you, you can more quickly add other services to a massage or skin treatment.
+Pre-measuring reduces waste and saves time since you don’t need to interrupt a treatment to measure the product.
+Furthermore, when you have products pre-measured and ready for you, you can add other services to a massage or skin treatment more quickly.

-Reapplying product can cut into your profits.
+Reapplying products can cut into your profits.
 You even may find that reapplying small amounts of a product several times for a particular application may be more costly than applying a larger amount.
-Determine a product’s cost effectiveness by dividing its bulk cost by the recommended measurement for a treatment.
+Determine a product’s cost-effectiveness by dividing its bulk cost by the recommended measurement for a treatment.
 You’ll want to compare several products against a specific treatment.

 Consider each client’s needs

-You also need to determine what works best for a client’s particular skin type or condition.
+It would help determine what works best for a client’s particular skin type or condition.
 Take notes on client charts after each service to remind you of each one’s special need.
-A client’s size or skin condition – for example extremely dry – are some of the things that affect how much product you‘ll need for a treatment, which may be more than the usual amount.
+A client’s size or skin condition – for example, extremely dry – are some of the things that affect how much product you‘ll need for a treatment, which may be more than the usual amount.

 Finally, don’t overlook skin absorption.
-When evaluating products, consider how much slip the product gives in relation to the type of service you are providing and how completely it is absorbed by the skin.
-If product is still sitting on the client’s skin when you are finished; you’ve used too much.
+When evaluating products, consider how much slip the product gives in relation to the type of service you provide and how completely the skin absorbs it.
+If the product is still sitting on the client’s skin when you are finished, you’ve used too much.